last edited 1/7/2022

 What’s your holiday schedule?

 We close on New Year’s Day, Martin Luther King Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, the day after Thanksgiving, Christmas Eve, and Christmas Day.
 We are open during several holidays when other institutions are typically closed, like Columbus Day, Veterans Day, Presidents’ Day, and Good Friday.
 For updates on our hours, call the library, check out the news, or visit us on Facebook.

 Do you provide accommodations for the deaf and hard of hearing?

 We welcome all community members, regardless of levels of education, experience, physical or cognitive abilities.
-HPL staff can accommodate closed captioning requests for most digital events, given 48 hours advance notice.
-Requests for CC can be directed to firstname.lastname@example.org (adult services) and email@example.com (youth services).
-Check our online calendar for our online classes and events.
+HPL staff can accommodate closed captioning requests for most digital events or an interpreter for most in person events, given 48 hours advance notice.
+Requests for closed caption or an interpreter can be directed to firstname.lastname@example.org (adult services) and email@example.com (youth services).
+Check our online calendar for our classes and events.